Introduction to Python

 'MaximoFN'

-character corresponded to a line break, this special character corresponds to a series of special characters called Escape Characters
+corresponds to a line break.
+This special character is part of a series of special characters called Escape Characters

 print("Este es el blog de \"MaximoFN\"")